Morning Has Broken

 The tempo in beats per minute is 110 for the presented version.

-Tags: funeral hymn
+Tags: Ukelele, funeral hymn